 Wayanad Literature Festival

-The three-day festival will host over 100 writers, cultural artists and public intellectuals from all over the country as speakers and participants.
+The three-day festival hosted over 100 writers, cultural artists and public intellectuals from all over the country as speakers and participants.
 Held in a village, the Wayanad Literature Festival hopes to offer a unique experience to participants and attendees alike.
-Some of the notable entities that will take part in the festival include Booker Prize winner Arundhati Roy, poet and Kerala Sahitya Academy President K Satchidanandan, novelist Paul Zacharia, critic and orator Sunil P Ilayidom, novelist Sheela Tomy and poet Joy Vazhayil.
+Some of the notable personalities who took part in the festival include Booker Prize winner Arundhati Roy, poet and Kerala Sahitya Academy President K Satchidanandan, novelist Paul Zacharia, critic and orator Sunil P Ilayidom, novelist Sheela Tomy and poet Joy Vazhayil.

-The festival also includes a 3-day long film festival held in collaboration with the Kerala Chalachitra Academy, as well as a food festival run by Kudumbashree, a women’s self-help group in Kerala.
-It will also include tribal band performances, heritage walks, campfire readings, poetry readings and musical performances.
+The festival also included a three-day long film festival held in collaboration with the Kerala Chalachitra Academy, as well as a food festival run by Kudumbashree, a women’s self-help group in Kerala.
+It also included tribal band performances, heritage walks, campfire readings, poetry readings and musical performances.

 Check out other multiarts festivals here.